tshrode37/Twitter-Streaming-Football/README.md

   - The most frequent terms that arise for negative tweets include terms relating to the Tampa Bay Buccaneers

-These finding suggest that fans favorites the Tampa Bay Buccaneers and the Kansas City Chiefs to play in the Superbowl, and wanted Tampa Bay to win.
+These finding suggest that fans favored the Tampa Bay Buccaneers and the Kansas City Chiefs to play in the Superbowl, and wanted Tampa Bay to win.
 Refer to `Shrode_Practicum_PostGameTweets.ipynb` for more information.

 ## For the Future